The Adventure of Sherlock Holmes' Smarter Brother: Production

 Gene Wilder was having lunch with Richard Roth when it was suggested that Wilder spoof Sherlock Holmes, but Wilder expressed doubts about making fun of such an iconic character.
 Roth approached Wilder again a week later and inquired if Wilder had given any more thought to the idea of a Sherlock Holmes film.
 Wilder replied "No, but I have given a great deal of thought to Sherlock's insanely jealous brother Sigi."
 Wilder began writing the screenplay as production was wrapping on Young Frankenstein, writing in parts for his co-stars Madeline Kahn and Marty Feldman.
-Wilder's screenplay reveals a deep knowledge of Conan Doyle's characters as Marty Feldman's character, Sgt.
-Orville Stanley Sacker, shares a similar name with that originally applied to John Watson, Ormond Sacker.

 On the set of Young Frankenstein, Mel Brooks warned Wilder that now that he was writing movies, he would eventually move to directing movies to protect his scripts.
 After Smarter Brother, Wilder went on to write, direct, and star in three more features over the next ten years (The World's Greatest Lover in 1977, The Woman in Red in 1984 and Haunted Honeymoon in 1986).